70 Charles Street

 - Original detail

 Bring your architect for a great opportunity!
 Built in 1861 by Albro Howell, 70 Charles Street is one of four in a delightful row of Italianate style residences located on this picturesque, prime West Village block of townhouses.
 This four-story brick house is currently configured as a two family home; there is a lower level duplex with 2 bedrooms, 2 full baths and a private outdoor patio and an upper level duplex with 2 bedrooms and 1.5 baths.
 Several of the home's original details remain intact such as the exterior's period roof cornice and arched window pediments and the interior's exposed brick walls, full height windows and wide plank hardwood floors.
 The units can be combined and renovated to create a single family home or remain as is for an investment property.
 The house will be delivered vacant.

 Additional features of this building include: Skylight, Full Height Basement, Recessed Lighting, Washer/Dryer, Wide Oak Plank Floors, French Doors, and Exposed Brick.

 Agents Ask us a question

 Downtown West, Houston Street to 14th Street, Seventh Avenue to the Hudson River.

-The West Village (the extension of Greenwich Village west of Seventh Avenue, where there are some beautiful historic townhouses and co-ops on tree-lined streets) certainly follows its own jazzy rhythms.
-Spend a day browsing the West Village’s bookstores, cozy cafes, and antique shops with all kinds of bric-a-brac for sale and you’ll think you’re in Paris.
-The apartments tend to have a historic charm too, many with fireplaces and hidden gardens.
+The West Village (the extension of Greenwich Village west of Seventh Avenue) certainly follows its own jazzy rhythms.
+Spend a day browsing the West Village’s bookstores, cozy cafes, and antique shops with all kinds of bric-a-brac for sale reminiscent of Paris.
+The apartments tend to have historic charm too, many with fireplaces and hidden gardens.
 Often the older buildings have been renovated, so behind many a landmark façade is a Bulthaup kitchen with a six-burner stove!